sokkanen/devopswithkubernetes/part_3/README.md

 -  &#45; Automated maintenance can happen at an uncovinient times
 -  &#45; Vendorlock.
 Migrating the DBaaS database to another location can be really hard
 -  &#45; Limited batabase engine versions & extensions.

+## 3.07 - Commitment

+I will be using Postgres with PersistentVolumeClaims.
+I have previous experience in working with Google Cloud SQL, so I want to try the another approach during this course.